Universal Critical Exponents of Non-Equilibrium Phase Transitions from Holography: Holographic non-equilibrium phase transition

 One may notice that in the Eq.\eqref{eomax} the gauge field component $A_x$ can vanish independently, however, in order to investigate the non-equilibrium dynamics of the system in response to the external driving force, we turn on $A_x$ and impose its $z = 0$ boundary condition as \cite{Li:2013fhw}:

 Thus on the boundary the electric field along $x$-direction is $E_x(t) = \partial_t A_x = E \cos(\Omega t)$, in which $E$ and $\Omega$ are the amplitude and frequency of the applied electric field respectively.\footnote{The non-linear transport coefficients of this model has been intensively studied in \cite{Zeng:2016api,Zeng:2016gqj}. } In the static case (time-independent), the system has two kinds of phases: One is the disordered phase in high temperature regime without any condensates of the order parameter; The other one is the ordered phase with scalar condensates as the order parameter in low temperature regime.
-The dimensionless temperature is defined by $T = 3/(4 \pi \mu)$ where $\mu$ is the chemical potential on the boundary.
-From static holographic superconductors~\cite{HHH:2008}, the critical point for the phase transition is $\mu_c \approx 4.07$, thus $T_c \approx 0.06$.
-We assume that the initial condition at $t = 0$ is the static solution with a fixed chemical potential $\mu=4.5>\mu_c$, i.e., the system is in the ordered phase/superconducting phase.
+The temperature of the black hole is $T=3/(4\pi z_h)$, in which $z_h$ is the horizon and we have scaled it to be $z_h\equiv1$.
+From static holographic superconductors~\cite{HHH:2008}, the critical point for the phase transition is $\mu_c \approx 4.07$, thus the critical temperature is $T_c \approx 0.06\mu_c$.
+We assume that the initial condition at $t = 0$ is the static solution with a fixed chemical potential $\mu=1.1056\mu_c$, i.e., the system is in the ordered phase/superconducting phase.
 After the initial time, we then turn on the applied electric field Eq.\eqref{Ax} to drive the system away from the equilibrium state.
 The system will finally saturate into a non-equilibrium steady state after certain time, depending on the amplitude $E$ and the frequency $\Omega$ of the applied electric field.
 We need to stress that after a long enough time, the ultimate state is {\it not} an equilibrium state, but rather a non-equilibrium steady state which has very tiny steady oscillations in the order parameter because of the sinusoidal applied electric field.
 From the inset plot of left panel in Fig.\ref{OT}, we see that at late time there are tiny steady oscillations of the order parameter compared to its average value, in the order of $\approx 10^{-4}$.
 Although the final order parameter is not exactly an constant, within the numerical errors we can still use the average value of it to compute the properties of the system \cite{Li:2013fhw}.
-For instance, we can approximately make use of $0.4809$ as the value of the order parameter in the late time for the red line.
-In the numerics, we fix the frequency of the applied electric field to be $\Omega=5\pi$ while varying the amplitude $E$ to drive the system into various non-equilibrium states and ultimately various non-equilibrium steady states.
+For instance, we can approximately make use of $\langle O(t)\rangle/\langle O_i\rangle\approx0.4809$, where $\langle O_i\rangle$ is the initial value of the condensate, as the value of the order parameter in the late time for the red line.
+In the numerics, we fix the frequency of the applied electric field to be $\Omega=3.8594\mu_c$ while varying the amplitude $E$ to drive the system into various non-equilibrium states and ultimately various non-equilibrium steady states.
 The EOMs are solved by the fourth order Runge-Kutta method in $t$-direction and Chebyshev spectral methods in $z$-direction.